delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Initial_Setup.md

 If this looks good, you're ready to begin!

-If, instead, you see something like the following, you should go back to the [Getting Started](/Getting_Started) and make sure you have everything set up correctly before continuing.
+If, instead, you see something like the following, go back to the [Getting Started](/Getting_Started) and make sure you set everything up correctly before continuing.
 ```
 (venv)$ dvp
 -bash: dvp: command not found